 441 Ilikahi St, Lahaina, HI 96761

 This is where we stayed.
-If you want to get an authentic Hawaiian experience instead of staying at a regular hotel with a concierge and full room service, come here.
-Kulani Maui is a gorgeous boutique bungalow hotel away from the touristic area but in the right place.
-It was so quiet and peaceful, exactly what the doctor ordered to get away from the real world.
-The room was a Hawaiian dream: tall ceilings, hardwood floors, gorgeous deck all of it furnished in Hawaiian style furniture made of bamboo.
-I loved waking up to the chirping birds and being surrounded by the sounds of nature.
-Instead of being startled by a loud tourist, I was startled by a wild squawking bird when I got out of the shower.
+If you want to get an authentic Hawaiian experience, instead of staying at a regular hotel with a concierge and full room service, come here.
+Kulani Maui is a gorgeous boutique bungalow hotel away from the tourist area.
+It was so quiet and peaceful, exactly what the doctor ordered to get away from the everyday life in the city.
+Our bungalow was a Hawaiian dream: tall ceilings, hardwood floors, and a gorgeous foyer decked up in Hawaiian-style furniture made of bamboo.
+I loved waking up to the chirping birds and the sounds of nature.
+Instead of being startled by a drunk and loud tourist, I was startled by a squawking bird when I got out of the shower.

 This hotel has only been open since December 2018.
 The owners, Heather who is a New Jersey native and has been living on Maui for 7 years and Pavel, a Czech tennis player, are super knowledgeable about the island.
-You can definitely tell Heather loves living there and truly embraces the Hawaiian lifestyle.
-She told me she used to live in Santa Monica but loves Maui because of the tranquility and of course, the beauty of it.
+You can definitely tell Heather loves living there, and she truly embraces the Hawaiian lifestyle.
+She told me she used to live in Santa Monica, but she loved Maui because of its tranquility and of course, the beauty of it.

 Heather even wrote us a list of her favorite places.
-The best thing was coming back to the hotel at night and finding the garden completely lit up in green lights by the fireflies.
+The best thing was coming back to the hotel at night and finding the garden completely lit up by green lights from the fireflies!
 It was a beautiful experience and I would go back in a heartbeat.
-Just be aware that this is not a kid-friendly hotel and room service is not provided, not deal-breakers at all but just keep that in mind.
+Just be aware that this is not a kid-friendly hotel and room service is not provided, not deal-breakers at all, but just keep that in mind.
 They do provide Wifi, a change of beach towels, tons of bathroom towels and trash bags for the bathroom.

 Visit the website for more photos and reservations.